ashakhatri007/CeptreDocs/pages/Learn/Quiescence.md

 ## Syntax

 We use `qui` construct which is a special token denoting quiescence of the program.
+There are 2 ways we define rules in ceptre program viz inside and outside [stages](/Stages_Interactivity.html).
+The rules defined outside stages are called outer-level rules.
 All outer-level rules must have this form: upon quiescence, replace one stage resource with another.

 The basic syntax for defining quiescence goes in below manner:
 ```